sailor-elite/Advertisement-Robot/README.md

 1. Connect electronic parts for ESP32 and Raspberry boards using given circuit diagrams
 2. Insert MicroSD card with your own mp3 files (Remember to adjust proper settings which are mentioned in the **Dependencies** section)
 3. Upload the *main.cpp* code from *audioesp* folder to ESP32 board
-4. Upload the *main.py code from *picomotorcontrol* folder to Raspberry board
+4. Upload the *main.py* code from *picomotorcontrol* folder to Raspberry Pi Pico W's board
-5. Click the reset button for both boards
-6. Connect to the custom Raspberry Pi Pico WiFi
+5. Connect to the custom Raspberry Pi Pico W Access Point
-7. Copy the Raspbery Pi Pico's Wifi IP adress and paste it on the web browser
+6. Copy the Raspbery Pi Pico W's Access Point IP adress (192.168.4.1) and paste it on the web browser
-8. It should be ready to go!
+7. It should be ready to go!

 # USEFUL LINKS
 https://onlineaudioconverter.com/#